simplylovely33/ViT-Notes/README.md

 This is a repository for recoding the knowledge during Vision Transformer learning.

 ## Prerequisites
+### Patch Embedding
+First, we need to divide the image into patches and project these regions onto the feature space for obtain the image tokens which shape is `(B, N, C)`, indicate the `Batch`、 `Number of Patches` and `Channel of feature dimension` respectively.

+Second, unlike Natural Language Processing (NLP) tokens as a continue sequence, we split our complete image matrix into seperate part.
+Therefore, **Positional Encoding** is essential for supporting the positional dependency between each patches.

+### Self-Attention Mechanism

-### Initialization
+### Weight Initialization
-By default, `nn.Linear(in_features, out_features)` uses a small-variance initialization, which helps stabilize early training on *large* datasets.
+By default, `nn.Linear(in_features, out_features)` uses a small-variance initialization, which helps stabilize early training on ***large*** datasets.

-For *smaller* or *more difficult* datasets, using a larger initialization variance can improve performance by increasing the diversity of early weight representations.
+For ***smaller*** or ***more difficult*** datasets, using a larger initialization variance can improve performance by increasing the diversity of early weight representations.

 ## Update Log